Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Numerical results

 Since the diffusion coefficient is independent of the spatial variable, we can reformulate the equation according to

 Thus, since the Bochner integral interchanges with closed operators, see e.g.~\cite{HP57}, we obtain for the expectation of \(u\) the equation

-Obviously, this equation is solved by
+Obviously, this equation is solved by $\E[u]({\bs x})=(1-\|{\bs x}\|_2)^2/6$.

 In order to measure the error to the approximate solution, we interpolate the exact solution to a mesh consisting of 12\,047\,801 finite elements (this is level $j=8$).
 This involves a mesh size of \(h_8=0.0047\).
-For the levels \(j=0,\ldots,7\), the mesh sizes are given in Table~\ref{table:meshSphere}.
+For the levels \(j=0,\ldots,7\), the mesh sizes and corresponding degrees of freedom (DoF) are given in Table~\ref{table:meshSphere}.
+Moreover, we chose \(N_0=10\) for the Monte Carlo quadrature and for the quasi-Monte Carlo quadrature and set \(N_\ell= 10\cdot 4^\ell\) and \(N_\ell=10\cdot 2^\ell\), respectively.
+For the MLMC, in order to approximate the root mean square error, we average five realizations of the related approximation error.
+For the Clenshaw-Curtis quadrature, the number of samples are chosen as if there would hold \(r=1\) in Lemma~\ref{lem:SGQerr}.\footnote{The Clenshaw-Curtis quadrature converges exponentially since the integrand is analytic.
+The choice \(r=1\) is conservative and reflects the pre-asymptotic regime.}